Ed has designed an exceedingly tiny spindle: the Bee Hummingbird.

 Snakewood Bee next to a Susan B Anthony Dollar.

-Each Bee will come in a little container with one extra shaft, and an earring shaft/post so you can wear your Bee as an earring!
+Each Bee will come in a little container with one extra shaft.
+An earring shaft/post is also available upon request when purchasing for those who’d like to wear the Bee as an earring!

 1) These spindles are seriously TINY – they can only spin very fine yarns referred to a cobweb.
 They are not suitable for anything else.